Touch in the Wild

 title={Touch in the Wild: Learning Fine-Grained Manipulation with a Portable Visuo-Tactile Gripper},

-author={Zhu, Xinyue and Huang, Binghao and Li, Yunzhu}
+author={Zhu, Xinyue and Huang, Binghao and Li, Yunzhu},

 booktitle={RSS 2025 Workshop Robot Hardware-Aware Intelligence},